 Banking Deposits Insurance - The Deposit Insurance Bill

-The Thai government (cabinet), on 26 April 2016 has decided to extend the deposit protection in view of 'uncertain economic conditions'.
-Up to 10 August 2016 deposits are protected up to 25 million baht.
+Up to 10 August 2016 deposits were protected up to 25 million baht.

 Thereafter, protection will be in place for 15 million baht in deposits between Aug 11, 2016 and Aug 10, 2018; for 10 million between Aug 11, 2018 and Aug 10, 2019; for 5 million between Aug 11, 2019 and Aug 10, 2020; and for 1 million by Aug 11, 2020.

 (a report by TMB Analytics in 2012 indicated that 80% of deposits would become unprotected at a max protection level of 1 million baht ; likely this still holds true at the moment)

 To be on the safe side, customers will need to open bank accounts with different banks, if they want to have all or at least a substantial amount of their deposits covered.
 Eventually anything above 1 million baht, will not be covered in the near future.
 So having more than that amount in a particular bank, will put the customer at risk.